-My entire impression of Capital One changed in November when they announced that they would be adding transfer partners to their program.
-Suddenly, one of the big cash back hitters became a player in the aspirational travel game.
+My entire impression of Capital One changed a couple years ago when they announced they’d added transfer partners to their program.
+Suddenly, one of the biggest cash back hitters became a major player in the aspirational travel game.
 With this addition, it prompted me to write my first ever post recommending a Capital One card: The Capital One Spark Miles for Business Card.

-- 50k welcome bonus after $3k spend in 3 months from account opening
+- 60k welcome bonus after spending $3k in 3 months

 - 2x miles on every purchase

-- $100 credit for Global Entry and TSA Pre
+- up to a $100 credit for Global Entry and TSA Pre

 - No foreign transaction fees

-For us…It’s all about the 14 airline partners: FLY IN LUXURY + COMFORT
+For us…It’s all about the 17 transfer partners: FLY IN LUXURY + COMFORT

 The ability to transfer into other programs equates to unlocking increased value in your points.
-For instance, Aeroplan is a partner, and you can redeem just 70k Aeroplan miles to fly Lufthansa First Class from the US to Europe.
+For instance, Avianca is a partner, and you can redeem just 87k Aeroplan miles to fly Lufthansa First Class from the US to Europe.

 In fact, Aeroplan, Air France, Avianca, Cathay Pacific, Singapore, Emirates, and Etihad are all programs we’ve extensively written about in the past that facilitate the aspirational redemptions we want to achieve.
-Now, they’re Capital One partners as well.
+They’re Capital One partners.

 - Air Canada Aeroplan

 Capital One will only process one credit card per 6 months…so if you’ve already applied for one in that time frame, you’re going to have to wait.
 This means both business and personal.
-Recently picked up their Spark Miles for Business card and its whopping 200k welcome bonus…you’ll need to wait.
+Recently picked up their Spark Miles for Business card – you’ll need to wait.

 Can you combine your miles with other Capital One accounts?
 This is incredible.